benbrastmckie/ModalHistory/problem_sets/README.md

 ## Collaboration

-Work together to complete the solutions for each week by observing the following protocols, where further details will be provided below:
+Work together to complete the solutions for each week by observing the following protocols:

 > 1. Make sure to pull changes (sync) before starting to work on any problems
 > 2. Add your name to the problems you want to work on, pushing changes immediately to "check out" the problems